 - Microsoft Internet Explorer 11 (malfunctions may occur);

-The plugin for Microsoft Outlook works on Windows 7 SP1, 8 and 10 on Microsoft 2013 and 2016, and runs on a version with the following parameters by default Office 365 and/or Exchange.
+The plugin for Microsoft Outlook works on Windows 7 SP1, 8 and 10 on Microsoft Outlook 2013, 2016 and 2019, and runs on a version with the following parameters by default Office 365 and/or Exchange.

 The Administration Panel is guaranteed to work on Google Chrome 66, minor malfunctions may occur on others browsers.